 ZeroTier One can be compiled easily from source for use on OSes other than those that we support via pre-built packages.
 This includes less common versions of Linux, older FreeBSD, OpenBSD, NetBSD, etc.

-App Embedding (libzt)
+App Embedding / SDK (libzt)

 The libzt project combines our network virtualization engine with a lightweight user-space TCP/IP stack and a Posix-compliant network API.
 The result can be built into an application as a library, allowing it to access virtual networks without elevated permissions or special OS access to create tun/tap ports.